-Hong Kongers rally against government on night of storms
+Hong Kongers rally against government under stormy skies

 “I do appreciate their courage and caring about Hong Kong ... they are definitely braver than our government.”

-Reporting by Marius Zaharia, Felix Tam, Anne Marie Roantree, Julie Zhu, Donny Kwok and James Redmayne.
+Reporting by Marius Zaharia, Felix Tam, Anne Marie Roantree, Julie Zhu, Donny Kwok and James Redmayne in Hong Kong.
+Additional reporting by Gabriela Baczynska in Brussels.
 Writing by Tom Westbrook and Greg Torode; Editing by Simon Cameron-Moore and Kevin Liffey